Solving Disputes through Civil Conciliation?

 • a claim for return of security deposit,

-• a trouble in case of leaving a rented house,
+• a trouble on settlement of a rented house,

 • a trouble of a dismissal of workers,